AstarNetwork/astar-docs/docs/integrations/vrf/band.md

 ## Example Usage

-The contract below demonstrates an example of a simple VRF consumer contract written in Solidity.
+The contract below is an example of a simple VRF consumer contract written in Solidity.

 ```ts
 contract MockVRFConsumer {